-- Plants and plant products currently covered by the EU plant passport regime when moved within the UK will be managed with UK plant passports. - If you currently import material managed under the EU plant passport regime, you should already be authorised to issue plant passports and will not be required to re-register to issue UK plant passports. - Businesses will need to amend their plant passport documentation to replace references to 'EU' with 'UK'.
-Plant passport rules and processes will otherwise stay the same. - Businesses not currently authorised will be required to register.
-The process for registering as an authorised plant passporter and the required visits and assurance process will remain the same as current processes.
-Further information is available on gov.uk.
+Plant and plant products currently covered by the EU plant passport regime when moved within the UK will be managed with UK plant passports rather than EU plant passports.
+Businesses moving such goods will need to amend their plant passport documentation to replace references to 'EU' with 'UK'.
+Plant passport rules and processes will otherwise stay the same.